 Construction Site and Work Related Accidents

 All injured workers are usually provided with worker’s compensation benefits due to a work related injury and as a result under Massachusetts law the general rule is that an employee cannot sue his/her employer in tort for that work related injury.
 Although an injured worker may not be able to sue the employer, often times the injured worker (along with a spouse and minor children) can bring a lawful claim against the person or entity [other than the employer] that caused the injury.
-The capable attorneys at Dailey & Borsellino, P.C., in Dedham have years of experience in ascertaining liability of potential wrongdoers to determine if an injured worker has a viable claim for personal injury along with the proven skills in pursuing those claims for a construction site or work related accident to a successful result.
+The capable attorneys at Law Office of Joseph C. Borsellino, LLC, in Dedham have years of experience in ascertaining liability of potential wrongdoers to determine if an injured worker has a viable claim for personal injury along with the proven skills in pursuing those claims for a construction site or work related accident to a successful result.

 Although we handle work related accidents arising from many different employment fields and accident scenarios, our skilled lawyers know that one of the most accident riddled sector remains the Construction Industry.
 Construction is statistically one of the most dangerous fields a worker can labor.
 OSHA [Occupational Safety and Health Administration] identifies Construction as a “High Hazard Industry” which comprises a wide range of activities involving construction, alteration and/or repair.